Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Experiment Setup and Evaluations

 \subsection{Experimental Setup}

-The CT platform for physics experiments is shown in Fig. \ref{fig:platform}(a) and consists of three main components: a X-ray source, a carrier table, and a photon-counting detector.
-The Varex G242 tube with EMD high voltage EPS50RF is adopted as the X-ray source in the system, the maximum voltage of the tube is 150 kV, the maximum power is 45 kW, and the focal size is 0.4 mm - 0.8 mm.
-A 2 mm aluminum filter is placed between the X-ray tube and the scanned object to modulate the spectrum.
-The PCD used in the experiment is XC-FLITE X35, with CdTe as sensor layer material and two energy thresholds can be setup simultaneously.
-The detector features an Anti-charge Sharing Functionality, which aggregates the recorded energy of neighboring pixels to the central pixel, thereby exerting a certain degree of suppression on charge sharing.
-The detailed imaging parameters are listed in Table 1.
+The CT platform used for physical experiments is shown in Fig. \ref{fig:platform}(a).
+The Varex G242 tube with EMD high-voltage EPS50RF was adopted as the X-ray source in the system; it has a maximum voltage of 150 kV, a maximum power of 45 kW, and a focal size of 0.4 mm to 0.8 mm.
+A 2 mm aluminum filter was placed between the X-ray tube and the scanned object to harden the spectrum.
+The PCD employed in this study is XC-HYDRA FX35\cite{FX35}, with a CdTe sensor layer and two adjustable energy thresholds.
+The detailed imaging parameters of physical experiments are listed Table \ref{table:parameter}.

+In our study, the source spectrum $S_{0i}$ was derived through expectation-maximization (EM) optimization\cite{sidky2005robust} of calibration data acquired from the a-Si Varex 4343 flat-panel detector within our experimental platform\cite{wang2023dual}.

+And the energy response function was simulated using GEANT4 for a 0.75 mm CdTe detector with 3584 × 64 pixels (0.1 mm $\times$ 0.1 mm pixel size).
+Charge sharing was modeled through a depth-dependent Gaussian charge cloud distribution, where the charge distribution among neighboring pixels was calculated by integrating a 2D Gaussian function over a 3×3 pixel neighborhood\cite{broennimann2006pilatus,abramowitz1972handbook}, accounting for both the intrinsic charge spread at the detector surface and the depth-dependent charge cloud broadening.
+The $\bar{R}(E,E^\prime)$ with E = 40, 80, and 120 keV is shown in Fig. \ref{fig:energy response}.

+Image reconstruction was all performed by the Filtered Backprojection (FBP) algorithm\cite{hsieh2022computed} with a hamming window in this work.